INSM-TUM-Teaching/thesis_strucutredness_aware_miner_guidance/questionnaire_prototype/README.md

 differences are visible at a glance.

 ![Tab 2 — Miners](docs/img/tab2_miners.png)
-> _Screenshot placeholder: Tab 2 with two miner cards and the comparison strip._

 ### Tab 3 — Questionnaire: score a miner against a class